-The CME designee shall ensure that a comprehensive emergency and disaster plan is created initially and updated at least quarterly.
-A copy of the emergency and disaster plan must be provided to the beneficiary to place in a prominent location in the primary private residence.
+The CME designee shall ensure that a comprehensive emergency and disaster plan is created initially and reviewed at least quarterly.
+A copy of the emergency and disaster plan must be provided to the beneficiary or primary caregiver to place in a prominent location in the primary private residence.
 The emergency and disaster plan must be shared with in-home service providers and other pertinent service providers.
-The plan must document family, friends, neighbors, community volunteers and licensed home care agencies, when possible, in the event of an emergency or an unplanned occurrence.
+The plan must document family, friends, neighbors, community volunteers, IHA agencies, and licensed home care agencies, when possible, in the event of an emergency or an unplanned occurrence.
 An emergency and disaster plan are necessary to inform service providers and first responders on how to manage a medical emergency, disaster preparedness and the identification of a safe residential location in the event the residence is not safe to remain due to a disaster or a pandemic.
-The emergency plan is used also used for times when the formally (In-home aide or personal assistant) arranged support system is unavailable during regularly scheduled work hours and when the unpaid informal support system is unavailable.
+The emergency plan (backup plan) is also used for times when the formally (In-home aide, pediatric nurse aide, attendant nurse care, live-in caregiver, or personal assistant) arranged support system is unavailable during regularly scheduled work hours and when the unpaid informal support system is unavailable.

 For new individuals with any of the listed conditions addressed above, an acknowledgement agreement for a 90-calendar day short-term CAP/C participation period may be implemented.
 During this 90-calendar day period, an evaluation is made to determine if risks can be reasonably mitigated to ensure health and welfare.
-If health and welfare cannot be maintained, disenrollment may be initiated.
+If health and welfare cannot be maintained as evidence by continuous monitoring and support, disenrollment may be initiated.